p-lr/MapView/Readme.md

 fun MapView.setAngle(angle: AngleDegree)
 ```

-**Migrating from 1.x.x**
+**Migrating from 2.x.x**

-There are some breaking changes, although most of them are just package refactoring.
-The interface
-`ScaleChangeListener` has been removed.
-If you relied on this, have a look at `ReferentialOwner`interface.
+3.x.x introduced the following breaking changes:

+* The package of the library has changed to `ovh.plrapps`.
+* The interface `ReferentialOwner` has been replaced by `ReferentialListener`.
+Instead of expecting
+`ReferentialOwner`s to supply a default value for `ReferentialData`, `ReferentialListener` only has
+a `onReferentialChanged(refData: ReferentialData)` method.
+Migrating to this new interface should
+be straightforward.
 There's an example of usage inside the `RotatingMapFragment` demo.

 ## Installation